 Dog Friendly: Yes, on lead on public roads and near farm animals.

 This is an excellent walk on the scenic Banffshire coast, an area now part of Moray, which enjoys a benign micro-climate, sheltered by the Grampian Mountains.
 The route offers variety and historical interest, alongside stunning views.
 Cullen is an attractive large village.
 It has a long history, having been made a royal burgh around the end of the 12th C. The old village, which ran downhill from Cullen House is long gone.
 Nowadays, there is a clear distinction between picturesque and colourful Seatown of Cullen, the fishing quarter, nestled into the broad bay, and the grander “New Cullen” rising uphill and inland.
 These were planned settlements, built in the 1820’s, as was the fine harbour, built by Thomas Telford to take advantage of the opportunities for trade and the booming herring industry.
 The impressive railway viaducts featuring on the walk served the original Great North of Scotland coastal line from Aberdeen to Elgin.
 They were saved from demolition after the Beeching cuts of 1964.
 After skirting the marvellous sweep of Cullen Bay, the route passes Jenny’s Well, named after a poor woman in times past who lived in a cave nearby.
 The well figured in local folk-customs, associated with May Day.
 After climbing to the Portknockie headland we come upon the focal point on the route – the hugely impressive and photogenic Bow Fiddle Rock – a natural sea arch, so called because it resembles the tip of a fiddle bow.
 Portknockie has an ancient history, including being the site of a Pictish fort, but its modern development is associated with the herring boom of the 1800s.
-Making a return to Cullen, with tremendous coastal views over the golf course, the final section of the route enters the very different landscaped woodland of the Seafield Estate, passing the Old Kirk, founded in the 13th-Century, and with glimpses of Cullen House dating from 1543.
+Making a return to Cullen, with tremendous coastal views over the golf course, the final section of the route enters the very different landscaped woodland of the Seafield Estate, visiting the Old Kirk, founded in the 13th Century.